Vidkun Quisling: Head of the government

 Once the King had declared the German commission unlawful, it became clear that he would never be won over.
 An impatient Hitler appointed a German, Josef Terboven, as the new Norwegian reichskommissar, or governor-general, on 24 April, reporting directly to him.
-Despite Hitler's assurances, Terboven wanted to make sure that there would be no room in the government for the Nasjonal Samling nor its leader Quisling, with whom he did not get along.
-Terboven eventually accepted a certain Nasjonal Samling presence in the government during June, but remained unconvinced about Quisling.
+Despite Hitler's assurances, Terboven wanted to make sure that there would be no room in the government for the NS nor its leader Quisling, with whom he did not get along.
+Terboven eventually accepted a certain NS presence in the government during June, but remained unconvinced about Quisling.
 As a result, on 25 June, Terboven forced Quisling to step down as leader of the Nasjonal Samling and take a temporary leave of absence in Germany.
 Quisling remained there until 20 August, while Rosenberg and Admiral Erich Raeder, whom he had met on his earlier visit to Berlin, negotiated on his behalf.
 In the end, Quisling returned "in triumph," having won Hitler over in a meeting on 16 August.
-The Reichskommissar would now have to accommodate Quisling as leader of the government, then allow him to rebuild the Nasjonal Samling and bring more of his men into the cabinet.
-Terboven complied and addressed the Norwegian people in a radio broadcast in which he asserted that the Nasjonal Samling would be the only political party allowed.
+The Reichskommissar would now have to accommodate Quisling as leader of the government, then allow him to rebuild the NS, and bring more of his men into the cabinet.
+Terboven complied and addressed the Norwegian people in a radio broadcast in which he stated that the NS would be the only political party allowed.

-As a result, by the end of 1940 the monarchy had been suspended, although the Parliament of Norway and a body resembling a cabinet remained.
-The Nasjonal Samling, the only pro-German party, would be cultivated, but Terboven's Reichskommissariat would keep power in the meantime.
-Quisling would serve as acting prime minister and ten of the thirteen "cabinet" ministers were to come from his party.
+By the end of 1940 the monarchy had been suspended, although the Parliament of Norway and a body resembling a cabinet remained.
+The NS, the only pro-German party, would be cultivated, but Terboven's Reichskommissariat would keep power in the meantime.
+Quisling would serve as acting prime minister, and ten of the thirteen "cabinet" ministers were to come from his party.
 He set out on a programme of wiping out "the destructive principles of the French Revolution", including pluralism and parliamentary rule.
-This reached into local politics, whereby mayors who switched their allegiance to the Nasjonal Samling were rewarded with much greater powers.
+This reached into local politics, whereby mayors who switched their allegiance to the NS were rewarded with much greater powers.
 Investments were made in heavily censored cultural programmes, though the press remained theoretically free.
 To bolster the survival chances of the Nordic genotype, contraception was severely restricted.
-Quisling's party experienced a rise in membership to a little over 30,000, but despite his optimism it was never to pass the 40,000 mark.
+Quisling's party experienced a rise in membership to a little over 30,000, but despite his optimism it never reached 40,000.